SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 There are many digital and analog peripherals on the SiWx917 such as the I2C, I2S, UART, SPI, Ethernet, SDIO, SDMEM, PWM, QEI, CAN, etc. However, the number of pins is limited.

-The pin multiplexing module makes it possbible to accommodate all of the peripherals in a small package without compromising on functionality.
+The pin multiplexing module makes it possible to accommodate all of the peripherals in a small package without compromising on functionality.
 The module makes it possible to multiplex different functions on the same I/O pin.
 If a I/O pin is used for a peripheral function, it cannot be used as GPIO.
 The reset values for the GPIO mode for each of the GPIOs are provided in the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access) under **PAD Configuration and GPIO Mode Reset Values** section  .

 Refer to the **SiWx917 Pin MUX** section in the **SiWx917 Reference Manual** for details (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).